TheRemote/Legendary-Bedrock-Container/README.md

 <h2>QuietCurl Environment Variable</h2>
 You can use the QuietCurl environment variable to suppress curl's download output.
 This will keep your logs tidier but may make it harder to diagnose if something is going wrong.
 If things are working well it's safe to enable this option and turn it back off so you can see the output if you need to:<pre>docker run -it -v yourvolumename:/minecraft 19132:19132/udp -p 19132:19132 -e QuietCurl=Y 05jchambers/legendary-bedrock-container:latest</pre>

-<h2>ScheduleRestart Environment Variable</h2>
-You can schedule a restart by using the ScheduleRestart environment variable with a time in 24 hour format: <pre>docker run -it -v yourvolumename:/minecraft -e ScheduleRestart="03:30" -p 19132:19132/udp -p 19132:19132 --restart unless-stopped 05jchambers/legendary-bedrock-container:latest</pre>

 <h2>NoPermCheck Environment Variable</h2>
 You can skip the permissions check (can be slow on very large servers) with the NoPermCheck environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e NoPermCheck="Y" -p 19132:19132/udp -p 19132:19132 --restart unless-stopped 05jchambers/legendary-bedrock-container:latest</pre>